gongahkia/kindaka/README.md

 all_results = kin.scrape_all_strava(MANY_STRAVA_PROFILES)
 ```

-3. Scraped output is returned as a dictionary.
+3. Scraped output is returned as a dictionary under `log.json`.
+Athlete's recent activities are returned as screenshots, stored within the `activity_screenshots` directory.

 ```json
 scraped_data = {